timvieira/blog/content/exp-normalize.md

 If what you want to remain in log-space, that is, compute
 $\log(\boldsymbol{\pi})$, you should use logsumexp.
 However, if
 $\boldsymbol{\pi}$ is your goal, then exp-normalize trick is for you!
-Since it avoids additional calls to $\exp$, which would be required if using log-sum-exp.
+Since it avoids additional calls to $\exp$, which would be required if using log-sum-exp and more importantly exp-normalize is more numerically stable!

 **Log-sum-exp for computing the log-distibution**